stowersinstitute/LIBPB-1390-Image3C/18cy1323_morphoclust/Readme.md

 ## Clustering in Vortex

- 1. Install vortex from here  https://github.com/nolanlab/vortex/releases
+ 1. Install vortex from here:  https://github.com/nolanlab/vortex/releases
  2. Instructions for use are here: https://github.com/nolanlab/vortex/wiki/Getting-Started
  3. After Vortex is installed, import your processed FCS files.
 Apply import settings of your preference, it depends on the data somewhat, but for example probably not necessary to transform again since we did it in R already for fluroescent parameters.
  4. Run clustering with K (number of nearest neighbors)  across a range of values from approximately 10-150, then select all clusters and choose validation, and find elbow point for cluster number.